DESTEP Analysis explained plus example

 These are all political measures at a decision-making, provincial and municipal level.

-Using a DESTEP analysis a company may derive strategic benefits from this.
-With the right advance information about the different DESTEP analysis factors, an organization can determine, for instance, whether they should or should not open a branch in a specific environment.
+Using this macro-economic factor analysis a company may derive strategic benefits from this.
+With the right advance information about the different DESTEP Analysis factors, an organization can determine, for instance, whether they should or should not open a branch in a specific environment.

-The following tips are recommended for carrying out a DESTEP analysis as successfully as possible:
+The following tips are recommended for carrying out a analysis as successfully as possible:

-- DESTEP analysis factors are to be considered from all angles, as a result of which both important and less important matters are elucidated.
+- The factors of this analysis are to be considered from all angles, as a result of which both important and less important matters are highlighted.

 It’s Your Turn